kailash-manasarovar/statement/docs/timeline/2023/september.md

 - It is at this very moment, the time of writing, 21:56pm on the 4th June 2025, and not before, that I realize why they did this.
 - The gang rape I remembered from 1989 and gave details about in my [police statement from 2015](../early-years/2015.md#statement-to-the-metropolitan-police) described a group of young men sitting on kitchen or dining room chairs in a small circle or semi-circle.
+- One of the young men I will meet again on [Halloween at the Irish bar](october.md#halloween).

 ### The man in the Alhambra pic